electrovir/statement-parser/README.md

 ## Fixing current parsers

-If you're encountering errors when parsing one of your statement PDFs (if it's hooked up to the correct `ParserType`), do one of the following:
+If you're encountering errors when parsing one of your statement PDFs (when hooked up to the correct `ParserType` for course), an already implemented parser may need fixing.
+This can be done through one of the following:

--   add a new parser option to handle the edge case
+-   add a new parser option to handle an edge case
 -   fix parser code to not fail in the first place

-Make sure to add a sanitized file test (see [sanitizing pdfs](#sanitizing-pdfs) for details) and run tests (see [testing](#testing) for details) before committing.
+Make sure to add a sanitized file test (see [sanitizing pdfs](#sanitizing-pdfs)) and run tests (see [testing](#testing)) before committing.

 ## Creating a new parser

-If you find that your statement type does not even have a parser implemented already, you can add one!
+If you find that your statement PDF is coming from a bank or credit card that this package does even have a parser for yet, you can add that parser!
 See [`example-parser.ts`](https://github.com/electrovir/statement-parser/tree/master/src/parser/implemented-parsers/example-parser.ts) for a good starting point.

 ## General bug fixes

-1. Add a test that fails before the bug fix.
+1. Add a test that fails because of the bug.
 See [Adding tests](#adding-tests) for details.
+2. Verify that the test fails before fixing the bug.
-2. Commit the new test separately.
+3. Commit the new test.
-3. Fix the bug.
+4. Fix the bug.
-4. Verify that all other tests still pass.
+5. Verify that your test from step 2 now passes and all other tests still pass.
 See [Running tests](#running-tests) for details.
-5. Commit and push!
+6. Commit, push, open a PR!

 ## Sanitizing PDFs

-1. Run `npm run sanitize` on the statement PDF in question.
+1. Run `npm run sanitize` with the relevant arguments.
     -   For argument help run the following: `npm run sanitize -- --help`
-2. Extra super double check that the sanitized text does not contain any confidential information in it, such as names of people or businesses, exact transaction amounts, or dates.
+2.  **Extra super quadruple check** that the sanitized `.json` file does not contain any confidential information in it, such as names of people or businesses, exact transaction amounts, actual dates, etc.
-    -   If it does, please [open a bug](https://github.com/electrovir/statement-parser/issues) or fix the bug.
+    -   If there is confidential information, please [open a bug](https://github.com/electrovir/statement-parser/issues) or fix the bug.
-3. Run tests: `npm test`.
-See the [testing](#testing) section for more details.
+3. Run tests.
+(See [Running tests](#running-tests) for details.)
-4. Verify that your sanitized `.json` output has been added to the appropriate parser folder in `files/sample-files/sanitized`.
+4. Verify that your sanitized `.json` file has been added to the appropriate parser folder in `files/sample-files/sanitized`.
 5. Commit away!

 ## Testing

 ### Running tests

--   to run all tests: `npm test`
+-   to run all TypeScript tests (usually all you need): `npm test`
--   to run a specific test: `npm run compile && test-vir dist/path-to/test-file.test.js`
+-   to test a specific file: `npm run test:file path/to/file.ts`
-    -   note that `dist` must be at the start of the file path.
+    -   example: `npm run test:file repo-paths.ts`
+-   to run _all_ repository tests (this is what runs in GitHub Actions): `npm run test:full`

 ### Adding tests

-1. If it does not exist already, add a new `X.test.ts` file next to the file that will be tested, where `X` is the name of the file to be tested.
+1. If it does not exist already, add a new `X.test.ts` file next to the file that contains the function to be tested, where `X` is the name of the file to be tested.
-2. If it does not exist already, add a new `testGroup` call for the function that will be tested.
+2. If it does not exist already, add a new `testGroup()` call (imported from `test-vir`) for the function that will be tested.
 3. Add new `runTest` calls for the tests you want to add.

+See other test files for examples, such as [`array.test.ts`](https://github.com/electrovir/statement-parser/tree/master/src/augments/array.test.ts).

 > v2.0.0